SXV357/Online-Product-Marketplace/README.md

 # CS-180-Project5 - Online Product Marketplace

 # Instructions
 From the root directory of the project, compile Server.java and execute it, then compile InitialClient.java and execute it.
+To run multiple instances of the program, keep one Server.java instance running and run multiple instances of InitialClient.java
-To acces the main application, you will either need to create a new account or log into an existing account, which will then redirect you to the corresponding page from where you can take a variety of actions.
+To access the main application, you will either need to create a new account or log into an existing account, which will then redirect you to the corresponding page from where you can take a variety of actions.

 # Project Submission Details